Terms of Service

 Any questions regarding Moodle usage can be directed to the

-Leader of e-Learning firstname.lastname@example.org
+Head of Education: firstname.lastname@example.org

 2 Use of Moodle